rolldown/benchmarks/README.md

 - Included tools are publishing new versions with improvements constantly.
 While we try our best to update them periodically, numbers published here are not guaranteed to be always up-to-date.

-- Results are automatically updated weekly via GitHub Actions CI running on Ubuntu, macOS, and Windows runners.
+- Results are automatically updated via GitHub Actions CI running on Ubuntu, macOS, and Windows runners whenever a tool is updated.

 ### Benchmark Results for `apps/10000`